 RANDOM FOREST MODELS:

-Predicting log base 10 of prices also yielded better results for the random forest model Using parameter tuning further improved the model.
+Predicting log base 10 of prices also yielded better results for the random forest model.
 Removing low influence features (EXTWALL, INTWALL, EXTWALL, SALE_NUM, STYLE, ROOF, HEAT, CNDTN), did not improve the performance of the model.
-These features had a minimal effect on the regression removing them did not improve the model.
+These features had a minimal effect on the regression model , but removing them did not improve the model.
 Ada boosting and gradient boosting with parameter tuning did not improve the model.
+The models below show the best performance after parameter tuning.